-• Fire protection, in addition to fire extinguishers located on site, the water storage shall be used as water reservoir for any fire protection purposes.
-The fire protection plan for the site is to be approved by the Civil Defense Authority1.
+• Fire protection; In addition to fire extinguishers located on site the water storage shall be used as water reservoir for any fire protection purposes1.
+Fire protection plan for the site is to be approved by the Civil Defense Authority.

 3.4.3 Diesel and fuel tanks